 Columnstore base table + rowstore index

-Hybrid rowstore/columnstore: Rowstore base table + columnstore base table
+Rowstore-columnstore redundancy: Rowstore base table + columnstore base table

-- Advantages: You do not need to analyze the characteristics of analytical queries.
+- Advantages: You do not need to analyze the query characteristics of analytical queries.
 The results of analytical queries are strongly consistent.

 Columnstore replica: 2F1A1C